RetICL: Sequential Retrieval of In-Context Examples with Reinforcement Learning: Experiments

-For each dataset, we randomly select 5,000 problems from the training set as our problems to train on, since we find that this number achieves a good balance between high accuracy and minimizing training time.
-We randomly select an additional 200 problems from the training set to use as the corpus of examples.
-While it is possible to use a larger corpus, e.g., all remaining problems in the training set, we find that training on a smaller corpus results in higher accuracy and that 200 works well in practice.
-We randomly select 500 problems from the validation set to evaluate performance on after each epoch.
-For validation and testing, we use the entire training set as the corpus, since we find that having access to as many examples as possible at inference time generally increases accuracy.
-We save the model at the epoch with the highest accuracy on the validation set for evaluation on the test set.
-We set the number of in-context examples to $T=2$ for all experiments, since this is the minimal number of examples required to evaluate the impact of selecting examples sequentially.
-We note that while modifying $T$ can have an impact on performance for both RetICL and baselines, we find that using a constant across methods provides a fair comparison of performance, and we leave exploration of this parameter for future work.
+For each dataset, we randomly select 5,000 problems for training and an additional 200 problems for the corpus, both from the original training set.
+While it is possible to use a larger corpus, e.g., all remaining problems in the training set, we find that training on a smaller corpus results in higher accuracy.
+We randomly select 500 problems from the validation set to evaluate on after each epoch and save the model with the highest accuracy on this set.
+For validation and testing, we use the entire training set as the corpus.
+We use OpenAI's \textit{code-davinci-002} Codex model \cite{codex} as the LLM for all experiments since it is free and works well on our task, and we leave experimentation on larger, more expensive models for future work.
+We set the number of in-context examples to $T=2$ for all experiments to enable a fair comparison to other methods \cite{tab-mwp}.
+We note that while increasing $T$ tends to increase performance for heuristic methods, we find that RetICL's performance does not tend to increase with $T$ as expected.
+We provide details on the impact of $T$ in Supplementary Material \ref{sec:scaling-k} and leave further exploration of increasing $T$ for future work.
+We provide additional hyperparameter settings and implementation details in Supplementary Material \ref{sec:hyperparameters}.